theo64oliver/tmux-code-time/README.md

 # tmux-code-time

+## IMPORTANT:
+Add the following line to your `.tmux.conf` to make the pluggin active: `run-shell ~/Desktop/pers/tmux-code-time/code-time.tmux`

 ## Features

 - The purpose of this plugin is to show how long you worked on a project